Women Training: Key Differences and Strategies

 Yes, gender can affect training.
 Research has shown that women can handle more volume, require less recovery time, and tolerate higher training intensities better than men due to having higher estrogen levels.
 For these reasons, women may want to follow training programs that call for more sets and reps and have more training days.

 Do Men Train Harder Than Women?

 Men do and don’t train harder than women.
 They usually lift heavier weights, so they exert more energy and produce more power output than women.
 But because women can recover faster in between sets and handle more volume, they can end up doing more overall work than men.
 Women are also better at training with percentages closer to their one rep maxes, which means they may train at a higher relative intensity than men.

-There’s nothing wrong with a woman following the same workout program as a man.
-So, if you’re a female whose considering starting a strength training routine, don’t be afraid to venture into the weight room.
-And don’t be scared to push the intensity with your workouts and lift heavy weights (as long as you can safely handle them, of course) — you’ll likely be able to complete more work and recover faster than the men in the gym with you!
+There’s nothing wrong with a woman following her own workout program as a man.
+So, if you’re a female whose considering starting a strength training routine, don’t be afraid to venture into the weight room and seek guidance from a personal trainer.
+And don’t be scared to push the intensity with your own workouts and lift heavy weights (as long as you can safely handle them, of course) — you’ll likely be able to complete more work and recover faster than the men in the gym with you!